ory/docs/guides/hydra/8-faq/README.md

 ## Is there an HTTP API Documentation?

-Yes, it is available at [Apiary](http://docs.hydra13.apiary.io/).
+Yes, it is available at [on our website](https://www.ory.sh/docs).

 ## How can I disable HTTPS for testing?

-You can do so by running `hydra host --dangerous-force-http`.
+You can do so by running `hydra serve --dangerous-force-http`.

 ## MySQL gives `unsupported Scan, storing driver.Value type []uint8 into type *time.Time`